api7/lua-resty-etcd/health_check.md

     shm_name = "healthcheck_shm",
     fail_timeout = 10,
     max_fails = 1,
+    retry = false,
 })
 ```

 In a `fail_timeout`, if there are `max_fails` consecutive failures, the endpoint is marked as unhealthy,  the unhealthy endpoint will not be choosed to connect for a `fail_timeout` time in the future.

 Health check mechanism would switch endpoint only when the previously choosed endpoint is marked as unhealthy.

 The failure counter and health status of each etcd endpoint are shared across workers and by different etcd clients.

-Also note that the `fail_timeout` and `max_fails` of the health check cannot be changed once it has been created.
+Also note that the `fail_timeout`, `max_fails` and `retry` of the health check cannot be changed once it has been created.

 ##  Synopsis